 Followed are some of the activities your child will be participating (15 months and older.)

-Aerobic Exercise Jumping, skipping, tippy toeing, fast walking, hiking, jogging, running, dancing to music, rolling balls in a group, rolling a ball and taking turns, throwing balls, catching a ball, throwing handkerchiefs or scarves, learning to catch and throw soft balls, climbing softer equipment or outdoor play structures, ring toss, playing tag, jumping rope, race count, Basketball, Soccer, T-ball, tri-cycling.
-This types of activities according the WebMD article “Gets your heart pumping and your lungs working harder.
+Aerobic Exercise Jumping, skipping, tippy-toeing, fast walking, hiking, jogging, running, dancing to music, rolling balls in a group, rolling a ball and taking turns, throwing balls, catching a ball, throwing handkerchiefs or scarves, learning to catch and throw soft balls, climbing softer equipment or outdoor play structures, ring toss, playing tag, jumping rope, race count, Basketball, Soccer, T-ball, tri-cycling.
+These types of activities according to the WebMD article “Gets your heart pumping and your lungs working harder.
 It also may make you sweat.
 Plus, it helps your mind and mood.
 How?
-It tells your body to make more "feel-good" chemicals.”
+It tells your body to make more “feel-good” chemicals.”

 Bone Strengthening Jumping rope, sack jumping, hopping, or skipping, running, basketball, soccer, baseball, football, cricket, hiking, play structures and swings.
 “Exercise helps your bones grow and makes them less likely to break.”

 Stretches Yoga, Dance and basic Capoeira & Gymnastics “Make your muscles more flexible.
 They can help you can reach and bend and turn better, which can help you avoid getting hurt.
 You can do stretching exercises like toe touches or side stretches.”